mmorella-dev/algorithm-analysis/assignment-1/assignment-1.md

 }
 ```

-The function `next_grid` iterates over the grid, and generates the next version of the grid.
+The function `next_grid` iterates over the grid, and generates a new grid containing the next iteration.

 ```cpp
 // Given a grid, return a new grid with the next state.